AxisCommunications/opc-ua-plugin-server/README.md

 - 4 - Fatal

 > [!NOTE]
-> If any parameter is modified, the ACAP requires a restart.
+> If any parameter is modified, the application requires a restart.

 ### Usage